lcsirmaz/entropy-rules/visual/DESCRIPTION.md

 **Proof.**
-Add &quot;private info&quot; with entropies h<sub>12</sub>, etc, to the four random variables. &quot;Private info&quot; means that the added random variable is independent of everything else. &nbsp; &#x25a1;
+Add &quot;private info&quot; with entropies h<sub>12</sub>, etc, to the four random variables. &quot;Private info&quot; means that the added random variables are independent of everything else. &nbsp; &#x25a1;

-From this point on we will consider only the 11-dimensional region spanned by the first 11 natural coordinates of the almost entropic points.
+From this point on we will consider only the 11-dimensional region spanned by the first 11 natural coordinates of almost entropic points.
 The coordinates will be denoted by h<sub>1</sub>, ..., h<sub>11</sub>, and it will always be assumed that h<sub>1</sub> is not positive, and all other coordinates are non-negative.